Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Conclusion and Future Directions

 \subsection{Future Directions}

 Even though the findings show promising results for NLP research involving Yor\`{u}b\'{a} language, it is pertinent to outline the current absence of significant efforts in some domains, which are equally important towards improving NLP in the language.
-For instance, research efforts involving the identification of abusive, offensive, hate speech or cyberbullying, which are all regarded as harmful language usage, have not been explored.
+For instance, research efforts involving the identification of abusive, offensive, hate speech, or cyberbullying, which are all regarded as harmful language usage, have limited research as of the time of this publication.
 This could be due to a lack of or limited annotated corpus in this domain.
 Such research tasks are essential for ameliorating the usage rate of sensitive words, phrases, and sentences on social media, as they could potentially endanger other users.
 Consequently, future research efforts can be directed toward building relevant corpora to address these NLP challenges and creating relevant benchmarks to facilitate empirical analysis and continuous research. \\

-Sarcasm detection is another fascinating realm that remains untapped yet for Yor\`{u}b\'{a} and most under-resource languages.
+Sarcasm detection is another that remains untapped yet for Yor\`{u}b\'{a} and most under-resourced languages, as noted in the critical analysis compared with the state-of-the-art.
 Sarcasm is used to mask the true emotion in a state, mostly by exuding positivity or a seeming positive demeanour.
 This phenomenon of saying what is not meant or meaning what is not said by natural language users poses challenges for NLP.
 However, it is essential to accurately detect users' real emotions for different purposes, including product reviews, feedback analysis, politics \& governance, among others.
 Consequently, developing relevant sarcasm corpora and benchmarks that will potentially birth advanced sarcasm detection models is crucial.
 Future research can be focused on this domain to promote certainty in natural language usage.\\

 Moreover, general resource development tasks are essential to limit the paucity of Yor\`{u}b\'{a} language resources.
 This could be achieved through continuous collaboration, open-source, and community initiatives, such as the one carried out through Maskhane\footnote{\url{https://www.masakhane.io/}}.
 Moreover, more priority can be given to developing Yor\`{u}b\'{a}-specific pre-trained models and fine-tuning existing multilingual models for better performance in under-resourced settings. \\